kcinnick/tmc/README.rst

 * Free software: MIT license
 * Documentation: https://tmc.readthedocs.io.

-With the increased activity on the forums related to recent $TSLA occurrences (repairs being backed up, funding concerns at the company, etc.) I'm resuming active development on this module. :-)
+With the increased activity on the forums related to recent $TSLA occurrences (repairs being backed up, funding concerns at the company, etc.) I'm resuming active development on this module.
+This is a work in progress and I'd greatly appreciate any suggestions or thoughts on it!

 Features
 --------